 German authorities are investigating past "cum/ex" trading, which involved the purchase of equity securities on or shortly before the dividend date, but settled after that date, potentially resulting in an unwarranted refund of withholding tax.
 German authorities have taken the view that past cum/ex trading may have resulted in tax avoidance or evasion.
-The Bank of New York Mellon SA/NV ("BNY Mellon SA/NV") and BNY Mellon Service Kapitalanlage-Gesellschaft mbH ("BNYM KVG") have been informed by German authorities about investigations into potential cum/ex trading by certain third-party investment funds, where BNYM SA/NV had acquired entities that served as depositary and/or fund manager for those third-party investment funds.
-BNY Mellon SA/NV and BNYM KVG have received information requests from the authorities relating to pre-acquisition activity and are cooperating fully with those requests.
-Neither BNY Mellon SA/NV nor BNYM KVG have received any tax demand concerning cum/ex trading.
-In August 2019, the District Court of Bonn ordered that BNYM KVG be joined as a secondary party in connection with the prosecution of unrelated third parties.
-Trial commenced in September 2019, of which a decision is expected in 2020.
-In connection with the acquisition of the subject entities, BNY Mellon SA/NV obtained an indemnity for liabilities from the sellers that BNY Mellon SA/NV intends to pursue as necessary.
-The provision booked with respect to this legal matter has been determined based on management judgment of the most likely expenditure (including legal interest; no penalties are expected).
+BNY Mellon SA/NV and its German subsidiary have been informed by German authorities about investigations into potential cum/ex trading by certain third-party investment funds, where BNY Mellon SA/NV had acquired entities that served as depositary and/or fund manager for those third-party investment funds.
+We have received information requests from the authorities relating to pre-acquisition activity and are cooperating fully with those requests.
+In August 2019, the District Court of Bonn ordered that the German subsidiary be joined as a secondary party in connection with the prosecution of unrelated individual defendants.
+Trial commenced in September 2019.
+In March 2020, the court stated that it would refrain from taking action against the subsidiary in order to expedite the conclusion of the trial.
+The court convicted the unrelated individual defendants, and determined that the cum/ex trading activities of the relevant third-party investment funds were unlawful.
+In May 2020, pursuant to legal advice from outside counsel indicating a legal obligation to correct tax returns. disclosure letters were sent to the tax authorities disclosing certain facts related to the judgment in the Bonn trial and maintaining that the cases were time barred.
+In November and December 2020, we received secondary liability notices from the German tax authorities related to pre-acquisition activity in various funds for which the entities we acquired were depositary and/or fund manager.
+We have appealed the notices.
+In connection with the acquisition of the subject entities, BNY Mellon SA/NV obtained an indemnity for liabilities from the sellers that BNY Mellon SA/NV intend to pursue as necessary.
+Whilst we continue to pursue our claims under the indemnity, until we have confirmation of payment, we assess recovery as less than virtually certain as referred to in IAS 37.
+The provision booked with respect to this legal matter has been determined based on management judgment of the most likely liability that will be owed to German authorities (including legal interest at 6%; no penalties are expected).
 There is estimation uncertainty in the final outcome of this legal matter.